 Choose to Refuse Single-Use Plastics

-Listen to me talking about how to ditch plastic! ⬇
+Listen to me talking about some of my favorite ways to ditch plastic! ⬇

 Think about your typical trip to the grocery store.
 How much plastic do you come home with?
 If I’m not careful when I shop, I end up with more plastic packaging than I realize, which can be super frustrating.
 Use these tips to be prepared and aware so you can minimize the plastic you bring home with your food.

 Have a stash of reusable produce bags.
-This was a harder habit to get into but now I use produce bags all the time.
-I stuff them into the tote mentioned above – so they are always ready to go!
-Find my favorite produce bags here – they are lightweight and durable and even do double duty as a nut milk bag!
+This was a harder habit to get into but now I use my own reusable produce bags all the time.
+I keep them in the car with my other reusable shopping bags – so they are always ready to go!
+Find my favorite style of produce bags here – they are lightweight and durable and even do double duty as a nut milk bag!

 Skip the plastic clamshell packaging.
 It’s crazy how many foods are packaged in those hard plastic clamshells – from cookies & nuts to fruits & veggies.
-I do my best to avoid them as much as possible and either make homemade versions (here’s my favorite homemade cookie recipe) or look for brands with less packaging.
+I do my best to avoid them as much as possible and either make homemade versions or look for brands with less packaging.
 Berries are a tough one but occasionally I find berries in cardboard boxes at the food co-op or farmer’s market.

 Choose glass or paperboard over plastic.
 Scan the shelves for non-plastic packaging – you’ll be surprised how many times you have a choice.
 Think pasta sauce for instance – choose the brand that comes in glass instead of plastic.
 Same goes for juice (choose paperboard over plastic), salad dressing, sauces and many other packaged foods.

-Always bring your reusable water bottle.
-For one thing, it’s always good to keep hydrated but the big benefit of always having your reusable water bottle with you is that you will never be tempted to buy those awful plastic bottles of water – just pretend they don’t exist!
+Always bring your reusable bottle.
+For one thing, it’s always good to keep hydrated, but the big benefit of always having your reusable water bottle with you is that you will never be tempted to buy those awful plastic bottles of water – just pretend bottled water doesn’t exist!

-Have an insulated coffee cup handy.
-If you’re like me and you rarely get coffee out, this can be a tough one to remember – but is sure is nice to have your favorite insulated coffee cup ready when you need that caffeine fix.
-It’s much nicer to drink from!
+Have a reusable coffee cup handy.
+If you’re like me and you rarely get coffee out at a coffee shop, this can be a tough one to remember – but is sure is nice to have your favorite insulated coffee cup ready when you need that caffeine fix.
+Besides, a reusable cup is much nicer to drink from than disposable coffee cups!

 Keep a zero waste kit in your car.
 What’s a zero waste kit?
-It’s anything that helps you avoid single-use plastic and other disposables when you are out on-the-go.
-It can be a pack of reusable bamboo utensils and stainless steel straws or buy this adorable cutlery pouch from Etsy and fill it yourself!), to a variety of reusable food containers or mason jars to package up leftovers or use for grocery shopping.
-By keeping these things in the car or in your office, they are there when you need them!
+It’s anything that helps you avoid single-use plastic utensils, plastic containers and other disposables when you are out on-the-go.
+You can grab a pack of reusable bamboo utensils and stainless steel reusable straws or buy an adorable cutlery pouch from Etsy and fill it yourself!).

 Choose a cone instead of a cup.
 OK this one may only be relevant in July and August, but if you are craving an ice cream, go for the completely edible cone instead of the plastic-lined cup and plastic spoon.
 Enjoy!